Saipavan790/Recommender-Systems/README.md

 >> The main advantage of collaborative approaches is that they require no information about users or items and, so, they can be used in many situations.
 Moreover, the more users interact with items the more new recommendations become accurate: for a fixed set of users and items, new interactions recorded over time bring new information and make the system more and more effective.
 However it only consider past interactions for making recommendations.

 **The method I used for this project is collaborative filtering**.

+The steps I followed to implement this project

+**Collaborative Filtering using K-Nearest Neighbors (KNN)**

+kNN is a machine learning algorithm to find clusters of similar users based on common book ratings, and make predictions using the average rating of top-k nearest neighbors.

+**Load the data**
+You can get the data from this [link](http://www2.informatik.uni-freiburg.de/~cziegler/BX/)
+From this link you have to download three csv files.